 Classified as an A-1 city in terms of size, population and development priorities, Hyderabad is a modern hub of Information Technology, Biotechnology, and ITES.
 The population of the city has reached over 4 million thereby making it one of the most populated cities of the country.
 The majority of the population is Hindu while the Muslims constitute about 40% of the population thereby making the Muslim community in the city the largest in Andhra Pradesh as a whole.
 Christians are hard to find as they constitute a small portion of the city’s population.
 The city also has a considerable Sikh, Marathi and Kannada population.

 With an elevation of 500 meters above sea-level and mostly rocky areas with some undulating hilly regions, Hyderabad has dry as well as wet climatic condition.
-The hot summer prevails from late February till early June and a pleasant winter season prevails from late October till early February.
+The hot summer prevails from late February till early June and a pleasant winter season prevails from late October till early February so you should check this womens winter jackets for that season.
 You can enjoy the rains during the monsoon season from the end of June till early October.
 The mornings and evenings are perfect for long walks with the weather being cooler than the rest of the day because of the elevation.